 - Good Ole F – Pattern

-What are your business priorities?
-Branding initiative?
-Thought leadership topics?
-Who are you trying to market the content towards?
-Industry trends, Competitor Content, Stakeholder ideas, find a subject-matter expert.
+What are your nonprofit’s priorities?
+Have you outlined a brand strategy or initiative?
+Do you have thought topics or Subject Matter Experts to help with content creation?
+Who is the primary audience for the content?
+Here are a few ways to find content ideas: Industry trends, Competitor Content, Stakeholder ideas, find a subject-matter expert.
 You need to determine who in your organization knows about your topic.

 Finding & Creating Your Own Images